harmonymotion/harmonymotion.github.io/_stories/Leila-Electric.md

 Daniel stared at the TV in disbelief.
 He never thought Leila could possibly behave like this.

 Would he truly see her again?
 Would he even want to?

-Compulsive need to study news of the storm.
-Probably watching several TVs at once and browsing the internet.
-NOT a super hacker.
-Just gethering data.

-Quickly figures out most of the crystals are being destroyed in the fires - likely because of overheating.
-Theorizes strikes near water could drop crystals into the water where cooling preserves them.
-Possible fuel/energy source if they can be recovered intact.

-Begins cataloguing reports of others with unusual powers.
-Identifies two ‘Aquaman-type’ individuals who might be able to recover the crystals without heavy equipment.

-She is a bit offended that the news says others have figured that water strikes might be exploitable and have coined the term “sea stars”.
-First stars recovered from a lake.
-Ocean stars are suddenly a high tech gold rush.

-Tries to reach out to both aquatic paras.
-Only able to reach one (male?
-More likely female?).
-Tries to negotiate a deal.
-Seems to be going well.

-American military rallies to gather para’s with huge public support as the fires are being put out.
-Para’s are being blamed for the attack rather than being victims of it.
-Afraid of this inital panic among vigilantes and the government reaction, she decides to leave the country.

-Meets with aquatic para.
-Picks island to retreat to/take over [Lunara, need location].
-Promise of sex to seal the deal?

-Sends decoy ship to island to test aquatic para.
-Sneaks out in small aircraft.
-Para does not betray her.
-Alliance looking good.
-Aquatic begins gathering stars, she begins setting up para community on island.
-Possibly pleasant reward sex?

-Wants to sneak Daniel out to the island but there are some obstacles. (save for sequel)

-Set up a small power plant with crystals to woo the island's government.
-Sell the rest to the highest bidders.
-Immediate interest from all countries not able to gather their own.
-Political pull and visibility skyrockets.
-She realizes too late she should have hidden her identity.

-Violent but one-sided fight against ‘deniable’ special forces team sent to island to kill her and aquatic para (maybe 1-2 of them are Traces to spice up fight?).
-Bodies made into a warning.
-End with global declaration of safe haven for all paras willing to come.